 Get to the Point

 Be concise, and avoid fluff and repetition.
 Think of the questions an investor would ask you about the plan.
 Have your answers ready.
-And, perhaps have noticeable bites in the plan but surrounded by excellent solutions when the reader picks up on it.
-It will help the investor think he is smart for pointing out the items, and you will show them that you know your stuff.
+And, perhaps have noticeable highlights in the plan but surrounded by excellent solutions when the reader picks up on it.
+It will help the investor think he is smart for pointing out these items, and you will show them that you know your stuff.

-Markets are always changing, and it’s vital that your business changes with your markets, so keep your market analysis fresh and ongoing.
+Markets are always changing, and it’s vital that your business changes with your markets.
+So keep your market analysis fresh and ongoing.
 A good analysis will allow you to see into the future and quickly adapt to changes.

 We explained the need for a Market Analysis business plan and why a plan is needed and what you need to provide the reader.
 There is a military term which sums up why Market Analysis in a business plan is essential.
-Prior preparation and planning, prevent a pretty* poor performance.
+Prior preparation and planning, prevents a pretty* poor performance.
 Preparation significantly increases the chances that your business will be a success, even in a competitive market.
-Market analysis will separate you from those who haven’t done their homework and when you are handing it into to an investor who has money to give you, the excuse that the dog ate it will not wash.
+Market Analysis will separate you from those who haven’t done their homework and when you are handing it into to an investor who has money to give you, the excuse that the dog ate it will not wash.